MooersLab/emacs-learning-spiral-hydra/README.md

 - Customize the file path.
 I store the file `learning-spiral-hydra.el` inside of the folder `~/emacs29/my-hydras/`.
 I do not use hidden files to store my Emacs configuration.
 - Customize the keybinding below if it conflicts.
 Check by entering `C-h k C-c 1`, where `C` stands for the Control key and the `-` means press the Control key with the second key simultaneously.
 - Customize the content of each Hydra to meet your learning objectives.
 - Add the following lines to your init.el file.
 The file my-hydra.el is a master Hydra for calling other Hydras.
-You do not need it if you are only going to use the emacs-learning-spiral Hydra.
+You do not need it if you only use the emacs-learning-spiral Hydra.

 ```elisp
 (use-package learning-spiral-hydras